Connect with others who understand.

 • Vitamin E (alpha-tocopherol) — Found in avocado, peanuts, sunflower seeds, and boiled spinach

-Preliminary research suggests ursolic acid may decrease tumor growth by regulating mitochondrial function through metabolic pathways.
+Preliminary research suggests an antioxidant called ursolic acid may help reduce tumor growth by regulating certain cell functions.
 Foods that contain ursolic acid include apples, holy basil, rosemary, and cranberries.
-Cooking with these ingredients or consuming these foods can’t hurt you, but taking supplements with these ingredients is not currently recommended.
+Eating these foods is safe, but taking supplements with these ingredients is not currently recommended.

 Fiber

-Fiber is a neglected, yet crucial, component of balanced eating.
-According to the United States Department of Agriculture’s Dietary Guidelines for Americans 2020-2025, less than 10 percent of women and 3 percent of men are estimated to meet their recommended fiber intake in the United States.
-Fiber stimulates proper digestion, aids in controlling blood glucose, manages healthy fats, and promotes a healthy gut.
-Optimally, women need at least 25 grams of fiber per day and men need at least 35, per the guidelines.
+Fiber is an important part of a healthy diet, but many people don’t get enough.
+According to the United States Department of Agriculture’s Dietary Guidelines for Americans for 2020-2025, less than 10 percent of women and 3 percent of men in the United States get the recommended amount of fiber.
+Fiber helps digestion, controls blood sugar, manages healthy fats, and promotes a healthy gut.
+The guidelines recommend that women get at least 25 grams of fiber per day, and men get at least 35 grams.

 Fiber comes from starchy foods like: